What is food processing?

 Supply chain management (SCM) is the management of the flow of goods.
 It includes the movement and storage of raw materials, inventory and finished goods from point of origin to point of consumption.

 Now the finished product has to be delivered to the consumer.
-Here also there will be a number of middle men and stages.
-The manufacturer normally hands over the food product to a whole sale dealer.
-The wholesaler pass the product to a retailer from where the consumer buys the processed food item for his personal use.
+Here also there will be a number of middlemen and stages.
+The manufacturer normally hands over the food product to a wholesale dealer.
+The wholesaler passes the product to a retailer from where the consumer buys the processed food item for his personal use.

-Thus, Supply Chain Management is the management of upstream and downstream value added flow of materials from suppliers→ company→ retailer→ final consumers.
+Thus, Supply Chain Management is the management of the upstream and downstream value-added flow of materials from suppliers→ company→ retailer→ final consumers.

-Importance of Supply Chain Management in Food Processing Industry : If there are good Supply Chain Management practices in a country, then it will boost economy as a whole.
-Good supply chain links helps farmers, manufactures, wholesalers, retailers and consumers.
-Every one in the supply chain link will get inputs at a faster rate, at the right time and at a cheaper cost.
+Importance of Supply Chain Management in Food Processing Industry: If there are good Supply Chain Management practices in a country, then it will boost the economy as a whole.
+Good supply chain links help farmers, manufactures, wholesalers, retailers and consumers.
+Everyone in the supply chain link will get inputs at a faster rate, at the right time and at a cheaper cost.

 Obstacles in the growth of food processing Industries